patternfly/pf-roadmap/.github/ISSUE_TEMPLATE/epic.md

 3. Acceptance Criteria / Definition of Done
  - What specific conditions must be met for this epic to be considered complete and successful?
  - These should be high-level, measurable outcomes, not individual task completions.
+ - Are there any demos or artifacts that should get sign off from members outside the scrum team?
+Presenting those demos and getting that sign off would be part of the acceptance criteria.

 4. Issues
  - List of child issues/stories associated with this epic.